DHTMLX/docs-todolist/docs/api/toolbar_api/configs/items_config.md

 - `"combo"` - the combo control for choosing a project
 - `"search"` - the search bar
-- `"menu"` - the menu for adding/renaming/removing a project
+- `"menu"` - the menu with a set of options which allow you to:
+	- sort tasks in the ascending/descending order by the following criteria:
+		- by text
+		- by due date
+		- by completion date
+		- by creation date
+		- by editing date
+	- hide/show completed tasks
+	- to add a new project, rename or delete a currently active project
 - `"custom_item"` - a custom control specified either as a string or a function

 :::tip